Volume 20 (2023)

 Recent research has increasingly focused on earnings management through the classification shifting of income statement items.
 However, domestic studies have only minimally addressed this topic.
 While international research has extensively examined the impact of the COVID-19 pandemic on earnings management, ...
 Read More

-Investigating the Impact of Accounting and Financial Variables on Company Systematic Risk: Applying the Bayesian Model Averaging Method
+Investigating the Impact of Accounting and Financial Variables on Stock Systematic Risk: A Bayesian Model Averaging Approach

 Leila Farvizi; Sakineh Sojoodi; Hossein Asgharpour; Jafar Haghighat